Exploring country crafts in the Shropshire Hills

 As most courses last only a day, you can easily slot a course into weekend or longer holiday.
 A few more specialist courses, such as blacksmithing, are a bit longer.

-Courses planned for 2018 include bee-keeping, baking bread, churning your own butter, building a cob oven, jams and preserves, yarn-spinning, pig-keeping, knife-sharpening, chair-making, gate-making, smithying, orchard restoration, pickling, ploughing, poultry keeping, basketry, wheelwrighting – and many more!
+Courses planned include bee-keeping, baking bread, churning your own butter, building a cob oven, jams and preserves, yarn-spinning, pig-keeping, knife-sharpening, chair-making, gate-making, smithying, orchard restoration, pickling, ploughing, poultry keeping, basketry, wheelwrighting – and many more!

 Shropshire Hills Discovery Centre, at Craven Arms, also hosts courses on a countryside theme, on subjects from foraging to hedge-laying, as well as practical courses on skills, such as operating a chain saw.
 Watch the website or register to find out about planned courses.